codemacherUG/tile_proxy/Documentation/Configuration/Index.rst

     In your a JavaScript implementation for the frontend, the map section should be restricted analogously.
     If your map uses different aspect ratios depending on the resolution, the deliverable area should be chosen larger than defined in the JavaScript.
-    With Leaflet, for example, it can happen that a larger area is still displayed then the maxBounds.
+    With Leaflet, for example, it can happen that an area larger the maxBounds is still displayed.

 Caching Time (in s) for each tile
 -------------